 Floor-to-ceiling bookcases are a dream for many, but unfortunately most of us don’t have the space at home.
 To soothe that desire, Manchester’s libraries step in with colourful hardbacks, traditional décor and dramatic collections.
 It’s only fitting, considering how Manchester has produced amazing authors like Elizabeth Gaskell and Anthony Burgess.

 John Rylands Library practically screams ‘rare books alert’ thanks to its Victorian Goth build.
 For both books and filmed features, visit the 1930 Manchester Central Library.
 Our favourite pick however, is the 600-year-old Chetham’s Library.
 Who can resist its dark-wood interiors and ancient tomes?

-Having a look round the library is a great free thing to do in Manchester, especially for literature lovers.
+Having a look round England’s libraries is a great free thing to do in Manchester, especially for literature lovers.

 6. Admire Manchester Cathedral for free

 But before you disappear into the depths of Chetham’s Library, stop by Manchester Cathedral.
 Tucked behind the main shopping district, this Gothic structure is an oasis of calm.